The “B.” is for Brookelyn

 July

-I’ve seen nearly 30 years of summer suns.
-Tonight’s was the first that seemed to melt in the sky, butter-soft as it dripped off the oaks.
+After nearly 30 years of summer suns, tonight’s was the first that seemed to melt in the sky – butter-soft, dripping off the oaks.

-Standing on the roof – sun above, tar below, sweat everywhere in between – I felt the breeze still for the gliding sparrows, the building sigh, gently, beneath my feet.
+Standing on the roof – sun above, tar below, sweat everywhere in between – I felt the breeze still for the gliding swifts, the building sigh, gently, beneath my feet.

 June